Barnes, Gordy, Walsh Trio (GA Seating) - 2.23.20Sunday, February 23 2020 6pm Doors / 7:30pm Start

-at City Winery The Wine Garden at City Winery
+at The Wine Garden

 In the world of bluegrass and folk, where the collaborative possibilities are endless, what draws some musicians together in formal collaborations is hard to pinpoint.
 For Joe K. Walsh, Grant Gordy, and Danny Barnes, a newly formed bi-coastal trio, curiosity is the rule, and tunes are just a starting point.
 “We approach every tune with an open attitude everyday.
 There’s a sort of tacit undiscussed flexibility that we all honor when we play together,” explains Walsh.
 For three musicians who have vibrant solo careers, as well as multifaceted musical collaborations under their belts, the trio has sparked a new level of creative inspiration, a venue to push and pull, learning and speaking with one another through improvisation.
 “We are in some ways three very different musical pieces, but the thing that unites us is a deep respect and affinity for anybody who is improvising,” says Walsh.

 The trio is anchored by banjo player and singer/songwriter Danny Barnes.
 Barnes is best known as the frontman of the Bad Livers, for his collaborations with Dave Matthews and Bill Frisell, and as the 2015 winner of the Steve Martin Prize for Excellence in Banjo and Bluegrass.
 He is an innovative banjo player and songwriter originally from Texas whose solo album “Pizza Boz”, garnered him a sort of cult following, and led Sam Bush to describe him as “The Great American Un-Sung Hero.”
 The elder of the group, Barnes brings an element of fierce individuality to the trio, with wisdom-infused vocals and straightforward, no nonsense banjo picking.